 During his medical school career, he conducted research in the department of neurosurgery under mentorship of Brian L. Hoh, MD, and Edward W. Scott, PhD.
 In his dissertation research he showed that blockade of shear stress-induced CXCL1 chemokines prevents cerebral aneurysm formation.
 He was awarded two research grants from the Brain Aneurysm Foundation.
 He was also the recipient of the Equal Access Clinic award for his work as director of a mobile clinic site while providing care for the underserved population of Gainesville, Fla. in 2012 and 2013.

-His current research efforts are focused on studying the platelet inflammatory axis in cerebral aneurysm formation and healing.
+His current research efforts are focused on studying the platelet inflammatory axis in cerebral aneurysm formation and creation of a blood test to detect aneurysm formation.
 Dr. Nowicki was born in Poland and moved to Gainesville in 2001.
 His hobbies include soccer, digital photography, and cross-fit.

 Specialized Areas of Interest